What does the decision include?

 Where did the place name suggestion come from?

-The suggestion to name the newly discovered reef was made by James Cook University, choosing the name Monument Reef to represent the towering limestone monolith that rises high up from a deep-sea platform that extends out from the edge of the northern Great Barrier Reef.
+The suggestion to name the reef was made by James Cook University.
+The name Monument Reef represents the towering limestone monolith that rises high up from a deep-sea platform that extends out from the edge of the northern Great Barrier Reef.

 How was the reef discovered?

-The unnamed reef was found as a team of scientists from James Cook University conducted underwater mapping of the northern Great Barrier Reef seafloor.
-A live dive was then broadcast on 26 October 2020 using Schmidt Ocean Institute’s underwater robot SuBastian on Schmidt Ocean Institute’s website and YouTube channel.
+The unnamed reef was discovered by a team of scientists from James Cook University which conducted underwater mapping of the northern Great Barrier Reef seafloor.
+On 26 October 2020 the Schmidt Ocean Institute’s underwater robot SuBastian dived to the reef.
+More information about the dive can be found on Schmidt Ocean Institute’s website and YouTube channel.

 How are places named?